-The guidelines for evaluating clinical effectiveness have been developed in consultation with the Scientific Advisory Group of the Authority.
+The guidelines for evaluating clinical effectiveness have been developed in consultation with the HTA Scientific Advisory Group.
 Providing broad representation from key stakeholders in healthcare in Ireland, this group includes methodological experts from the field of HTA.
-The Authority would like to thank the members of the Scientific Advisory Group and its Chairperson, Dr Michael Barry from the National Centre for Pharmacoeconomics, and all who have contributed to the production of these Guidelines.
+HIQA would like to thank the members of the Scientific Advisory Group; its Chairperson, Dr Michael Barry from the National Centre for Pharmacoeconomics; and all who have contributed to the production of these guidelines.

+Mat y
-Dr Máirín Ryan,

-Director of Health Technology Assessment,

-Health Information and Quality Authority
+Dr Máirín Ryan, Deputy CEO and Director of Health Technology Assessment Health Information and Quality Authority